SAP-samples/btp-s4hana-nocode-extension/create-application/deploy/README.md

 11. In the pop-up, choose the API endpoint of your subaccount

-> Hint: You can find the API endpoint in the overview section of your  of your subaccount
+> Hint: You can find the API endpoint in the overview section of your subaccount

 12. In case you are not logged in yet, choose **Login with BTP**